 Where is the meeting point for the free Denver tours?

 The tour begins at the front steps of our Colorado State Capitol building.
-Please meet your guide at the front steps, which face west, towards the mountains and Lincoln Ave.
+Please meet your guide at the front steps, which face west, towards the mountains and towards Lincoln Ave.
 Lincoln Ave. is directly to the west of the Colorado State Capitol, Colfax Ave. is to the north and 14th Ave. is to the south.
-Your guide will be wearing a bright yellow shirt with the DFWT logo on it.
+Your guide will be wearing a bright yellow shirt with the DWT logo on it.

 The tours still operate when there are events happening in the Civic Center Park and Colorado State Capitol area.
-We promise - you'll still easily be able to spot your guide for the day in their neon yellow shirts!
+We promise - you'll still easily be able to spot your guide for the day in their neon yellow shirt!